tehtbl/awesome-note-taking/README.md

 * [NotePlan](https://noteplan.co) - NotePlan combines tasks, notes, and calendar - all in one place.
 It is available on Web, MacOS and iOS.
 * 📕🤖🔁 [JournalCalls](https://journalcalls.com) - Voice journal/note taking over a phone call, exports to markdown and Notion
 * 📕🤖🔁 [Taskade](https://www.taskade.com) – A tree-structured note-taking and productivity app for individuals and teams.
 Features real-time collaboration, AI agents, automation, and multiple views (List, Board, Calendar, Mind Map, Table, etc.).
 Available on Web, macOS, Windows, iOS, Android, and browser extensions.
+* [OktoNote](https://oktonote.app) - An AI first note taking app that lets you fire and forget.
+It auto organizes your notes for you in beautiful, actionable and searchable cards.
+Supports text, audio, photos and documents.
+Perfect for journals, tasks, travel itinerary and tickets, lists, things to remember, bookmarking, study notes, discussion notes etc., Available on Ios for now, launching soon on Android and Web.

 ## Contributing